audreyhda/CarbonTracker/README.md

-# 🌱 EcoCoach – Your Personal Carbon Footprint Tracker
+# 🌱 Carbon Tracker – Your Personal Carbon Footprint Tracker

-EcoCoach is an iOS app built with SwiftUI that helps you understand, track, and reduce your personal CO₂ emissions.
+Carbon Tracker is an iOS app built with SwiftUI that helps you understand, track, and reduce your personal CO₂ emissions.
 By logging daily activities across transport, diet, and energy use, you get a clear picture of your carbon footprint, receive personalised tips, and can take on challenges to lower your impact.
 The app combines a playful, friendly design with robust data tracking and optional on‑device AI for tailored advice (iOS 26+).

 <div align="center">
 <img src="screenshots/dashboard.png" alt="Dashboard Screenshot" width="500">